Behavioral Story Mining Prompts: Build a STAR Story Bank

 14. Story length compression

-Below is one of my behavioral stories at full length (paste).
-Compress to: (A) 30-second screen version, (B) 90-second standard version, (C) 3-minute deep-dive version with optional add-ons.
-All three must hit STAR — situation, task, action, result.
-Mark which details to add when interviewer probes.
+Below is one behavioral story at full length.
+Compress it into: (A) a 30-second screen version, (B) a 90-second standard version, (C) a 3-minute deep-dive with optional add-ons.
+All three must hit full STAR — situation, task, action, result.
+Mark which details to add when the interviewer probes.

 Full story: